 Maintaining a savings account is a helpful financial strategy throughout your life.
 If you start in your early 20s, setting aside a few extra dollars here and there can add up.
 Experts also say that by age 30, you should have at least $100,000 saved in your 401(k).

-And while insurance policies and specialized college savings accounts are excellent options for specific needs, a savings account or 401(k) can cover even more.
+And while insurance policies and specialized college savings accounts are excellent options for specific needs, a savings account or 401(k) cover even more.
 With those funds, remaining family members can pay any debt, make additions to the funeral services you pre-planned, and help care for anyone you leave behind.

 Ensure Your Family and Loved Ones Are Protected